TrustSource/ts-cpe-guesser/evaluation/report.md

 ## Conclusion
-Given that the model was trained on surprisingly little training data and the comparatively low-effort training procedure, the model performs reasonably well at extracting vendor, product and version information from CVE descriptions, given that they are explicitly mentioned.
+Given that the model was trained on surprisingly little training data and the comparatively low-effort training procedure, the model performs reasonably well at extracting vendor, product and version information from CVE descriptions, assuming that the entities are explicitly mentioned.

 If a language model like GPT-3 is to be deployed for the purpose of early vulnerability assignments and alerts, it would greatly benefit from somewhat standardized description scheme, where vendors and products are mentioned explicitly.
 Furthermore, training another model with more training data could yield improvements as well.

+## Try it yourself
+If you want to see different results, modify `run()` in `script.py` to yield the results that you would like to see.